Sandra KlashinskyInterim Chief Executive Officer

-Amber is a proud member of the Red Rock Indian Band in northwestern Ontario and comes to the AIOC with more than 18 years of experience in the banking industry.
+Amber is a proud member of the Red Rock Indian Band in Northwestern Ontario and comes to AIOC with more than 18 years in the banking industry.
 She has a strong background in Indigenous Commercial Banking, with experience in Enterprise Commercial Banking, Small Business and Personal Markets and Investments.
-Amber currently serves on the Board of Directors for Algoma Family Services.
-Before joining the AIOC, she acted as interim Team Lead and Senior Manager for CIBC’s Indigenous Markets Team and actively mentored women in Commercial Banking.
+Amber is an active member of the Corporate Indigenous Relations Council on behalf of AIOC, a member of the Population Health Subcommittee for the O’Brien Institute of the University of Calgary, and previously served on the Board of Directors for Algoma Family Services.

 Prior to her career in banking, Amber worked at an Ontario law firm that specialized in Aboriginal Law and acted as a Community Facilitator for the Self-Governance and Education Initiative with the Union of Ontario Indians.